What Exactly is ATS and How to Ensure your Resume Complies?

 Use the Right File Type

 While PDFs are popular, they are not always ATS compliant.
-PDFs are useful for avoiding formatting issues, but sometimes ATS systems cannot scan the contents to pull out the text and so the resumes are tossed.
+PDFs help avoid formatting issues, but some ATS systems can’t read them and reject the resumes as a result.
 To prevent this, use Word Docx., remember to check all formatting, fonts and images before sending them to employers.
 Always check if the employer has listed a preferred document type and for some, PDFs may be acceptable, but when in doubt, it is better to use Docx.

 Do not Use Headers and Footers